Health equity: Male disadvantage

-Health disparities in the female population
+Female disadvantage

+In developing countries, males tend to have a health advantage over women due to gender discrimination, evidenced by infanticide, early marriage, and domestic abuse for females.

-Gender and sex are also components of health disparity in the female population.
-The 2012 World Development Report (WDR) noted that women in developing nations experience greater mortality rates than men in developing nations.
-Additionally, women in developing countries have a much higher risk of maternal death than those in developed countries.
+Women in developing countries have a much higher risk of maternal death than those in developed countries.
 The highest risk of dying during childbirth is 1 in 6 in Afghanistan and Sierra Leone, compared to nearly 1 in 30,000 in Sweden—a disparity that is much greater than that for neonatal or child mortality.

-While women in the United States tend to live longer than men, they generally are of lower socioeconomic status (SES) and therefore have more barriers to accessing healthcare.
-Being of lower SES also tends to increase societal pressures, which can lead to higher rates of depression and chronic stress and, in turn, negatively impact health.
+Women are generally are of lower socioeconomic status (SES) in USA and have more barriers to accessing healthcare, and higher rates of depression and chronic stress and negative impact health.
+In Europe, women who grew up in poverty are more likely to have lower muscle strength and higher disability in old age.

 Women are also more likely than men to suffer from sexual or intimate-partner violence both in the United States and worldwide.
-In Europe, women who grew up in poverty are more likely to have lower muscle strength and higher disability in old age.
-Women have better access to healthcare in the United States than they do in many other places in the world.
+Women have better access to healthcare in the United States than they do in many other places in the world, yet having sufficient health insurance to afford the care, such as related to postpartum treatment and care, may help to avoid additional preventable hospital readmission and emergency department visits.

 In one population study conducted in Harlem, New York, 86% of women reported having privatized or publicly assisted health insurance, while only 74% of men reported having any health insurance.
 This trend is representative of the general population of the United States.
 On the other hand, a woman's access to healthcare in rural communities has recently become a matter of concern.
 Access to maternal obstetric care has decreased in rural communities due to the increase in both hospital closers and labor & delivery center closures that have placed an increased burden on families living in these areas.
 Burdens faced by women in these rural communities include financial burdens on traveling to receive adequate care.
 Millions of individuals living in rural areas in the United States are more at risk of having decreased access to maternal health care facilities if the community is low-income.
 These women are more at risk of experiencing adverse maternal outcomes like a higher risk of having postpartum depression, having an out-of-hospital birth, and on the extreme end, maternal morbidity and mortality.

 In addition, women's pain tends to be treated less seriously and initially ignored by clinicians when compared to their treatment of men's pain complaints.
 Historically, women have not been included in the design or practice of clinical trials, which has slowed the understanding of women's reactions to medications and created a research gap.
 This has led to post-approval adverse events among women, resulting in several drugs being pulled from the market.
 However, the clinical research industry is aware of the problem, and has made progress in correcting it.